 Oversized, with loads of detail, stunning illustrations and no shortage of addictive train noises, this book follows an 1869 transcontinental journey.
 It's one of the few books out there that is good for both preschoolers and older kids and is immensely satisfying for kids with a train obsession.
 Ages 4 and up.

 Books That Counteract Commercialism

-Grandfather Gandhi is an absolutely gorgeous book!
-The story is narrated by then-12 year old Gandhi’s grandson, Arun.
-Arun goes to live with his grandfather, which was considered a great honor.
-One day his grandfather gets angry, a surprise to Arun.
+The story is narrated by 12-year-old Gandhi’s grandson, Arun.
+Arun goes to live with his grandfather, a great honor.
+One day his grandfather gets angry, surprising Arun.
 Gandhi explains to his grandson that anger is a normal human emotion, that people must work to conquer and transform so that it can be used for a good purpose.
 This is a marvelous, must-read book that will encourage your kids to think about the role emotions play in the choices we make.
+Ages 5 and up.

 Books for Kids Who Enjoy Helping Others

 Together We Grow by Susan Vaught, illustrated by Kelly Murphy

 Together We Grow is an excellent choice for preschoolers.
 Vaught and Murphy's picture book reminds us that offering comfort to others is an important part of living in a community.
 During a storm, a fox family seeks shelter in a barn but the farm animals, fearful of their natural enemy, reject the pleas and turn the strangers away.
 However, a small duckling–perhaps the most vulnerable one of all–recognizes the needs of the fox family.
 Not only does the resolution offer comfort to both reader and fox, but it delivers the important message of inclusion and empathy for refugees.
 Ages 3 and up.

 Strictly No Elephants by Lisa Mantchev, illustrated by Taeeun Yoo